Where Is Emory University Located?...

 Note: The most recent publicly available regular admissions data from Princeton is for the Class of 2023 (4.19% acceptance rate).

-We’ve also compiled a table comparing regular decision acceptance rates at other top U.S. colleges.
+We’ve also compiled a table comparing regular acceptance rates at other top U.S. colleges.

 The term “Ivy League” originally referred to an athletic conference formed in 1954, made up of eight prestigious private universities in the northeastern U.S.: Harvard, Yale, Princeton, Columbia, Brown, Dartmouth, UPenn, and Cornell.